zytedata/url-matcher/docs/intro.rst

 pattern ``example.com`` describes any URL whose domain is ``example.com`` or any of its subdomains.

-A single patter is sometimes not enough to describe which URLs to match.
+A single pattern is sometimes not enough to describe which URLs to match.
 This is why we can define instead a set of patterns that are matched against.
 There is then a list of positive patterns (``include``) and a list of negative ones (``exclude``).